InternLM/InternLM/doc/code-docs/source/parallel.rst

 2. If ``parallel.zero1 == 1``, zero is not used, and all dp groups retain the full amount of model parameters.
 3. If ``parallel.zero1 > 1`` and ``parallel.zero1 <= dp world size``, the world size of zero is a subset of dp world size.
 For smaller models, it is usually a better choice to split the parameters within nodes with a setting ``parallel.zero1 <= 8``.

-Furthermore, you can enable communication-computation overlap, bucket reduce operation, gradient clipping in the config file.
+Furthermore, you can enable communication-computation overlap, set bucket reduce size, gradient clipping parameters in the config file.

 .. code-block:: python